How to Qualify for Certification

 Effective September 1, 2015, passing one or more Praxis® Subject Assessments (formerly the Praxis II® tests) will be required for those seeking an initial endorsement on a Nebraska certificate.
 See the Test Requirements page for additional information.

 Nebraska law requires a Social Security Number (SSN) in order to apply for an educator or administrative certificate.
 ETS does not require your SSN for its own purposes.
 Failure to provide your SSN will delay processing of your certification application in Nebraska.

 Who Must Take the Tests?

 NCLB Qualified Teacher Designation

-To be designated as NCLB Qualified in Nebraska, you must pass the appropriate Praxis II subject content test for the No Child Left Behind (NLCB) qualified teacher designation at the elementary and elementary special education level of instruction.
+To be designated as NCLB Qualified in Nebraska, you must pass the appropriate Praxis Subject Assessments for the No Child Left Behind (NLCB) qualified teacher designation at the elementary and elementary special education level of instruction.
 See the NCLB Qualified Teacher page for additional information.